GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Right now you are a prisoner of each application you use.
-You have only the options that were given you by the developer of that application.
+> ### First learn computer science and all the theory.
+Next develop a programming style.
+Then forget all that and just hack.
 >
-> ~ *Ted Nelson*
+> ~ *George Carrette*

 ---
 ## 🏎 Quick Facts